teolandon/samsara/README.md

-# samsarac
+# samsara
-A Samsara compiler in OCaml
+A Samsara compiler in OCaml.
+Also an assignment repo for CSC-312 Language Implementation with Peter Michael Osera.